ngageoint/sarpy/docs/examples/reading.rst

 The Compensated Phase History Data (CPHD) have readers defined in the `sarpy.io.phase_history` subpackage.
-The standard for CPHD version 0.3 is significantly different than the standard for version 1.0, and separate readers :class:`sarpy.io.phase_history.CPHDReader0_3` and :class:`sarpy.io.phase_history.CPHDReader1_0` are implemented for each; both of which extend the common abstract parent :class:`sarpy.io.phase_history.CPHDReader`.
+The standard for CPHD version 0.3 is significantly different than the standard for version 1.0, and separate readers for version 0.3 (:class:`sarpy.io.phase_history.cphd.CPHDReader0_3`) and for version 1.0 (:class:`sarpy.io.phase_history.cphd.CPHDReader1_0`) are implemented for each;
+both of which extend the common abstract parent given in :class:`sarpy.io.phase_history.cphd.CPHDReader`.

 The general opening method is defined as :meth:`sarpy.io.phase_history.converter.open_phase_history`, with basic usage as indicated by